Software

 Here are 15 steps to help you with your contract reviews:

 1. Review the scope of services.
-You want to verify there are provisions, such as the following, included:
+You want to verify there are provisions in the vendor contract that clearly outline the scope of services.
+This includes:

 • The products and/or services the vendor will provide